Panthavma's blog!

 You can do more complex behavior with toon ramps thanks to the increased control.

 Hopefully this helped you understand that a bit better how it works!
 We could continue for a long while, it would be like trying to illustrate how colours can be used.
 Some other forms of toon ramps can be used, for instance by combining it with an albedo to not have to make a new one per object.
-This is also valid, and we'll see those a bit later!
-Some can also be :made using math (click to expand)
+This is also valid, and we’ll see those a bit later!
+Some can also be made using math (as shown in the expandable box below).

 This part is a bit more theoretical, but you clicked on the link with ‘math’ in the title so you kinda had it coming.